cea-hpc/wi4mpi/README.md

 ```
 Usage: mpirun [MPIRUN_TARGET_OPTIONS] -- [PROGRAM] [PROGRAM_OPTIONS]
 Advanced options:
-    -F | -from | --from {FROM}      The MPI implentation from which PROGRAM was compiled with
+    -F | -from | --from {FROM}      The MPI implementation from which PROGRAM was compiled with
-    -T | -to | --to {TARGET}        The MPI implentation to which PROGRAM will be run
+    -T | -to | --to {TARGET}        The MPI implementation to which PROGRAM will be run

-The -F FROM option is optionnal.
-If not provided, the interface mode is choosen.
+The -F FROM option is optional.
+If not provided, the interface mode is chosen.
 ```

 ```